IvanLopezJimenez/IvanLopezJimenez/README.md

 ## Iván López 😄

 <p>Hello and welcome to my GitHub portfolio!</p>
-<p>I'm Iván López, graduated of Interactive Communication degree and Marketing & Advertising Superior School.
-I like UX and UI, my experiences about that are some projects and 8 months in a quality and content department in a company where I've done a control to UX/UI on differents projects and tested with differents dispositives.
+<p>I'm Iván López, I majored in Interactive Communication with a minor in Marketing & Advertising.
+I'm focused in UX and UI.
+I have previous experience with content quality control for interface and user experience across a diversity of projects and testing in multiple devices.
 </p>